vitessio/website/content/en/docs/14.0/reference/features/messaging.md

 ## Exponential backoff

-A message that was successfully sent will wait for the specified ack wait time.
+A message that was successfully sent we will wait for the specified `vt_ack_wait` time.
 If no ack is received by then, it will be resent.
 The next attempt will be 2x the previous wait, and this delay is doubled for every attempt (with some added jitter to avoid thundering herds).